Trường Sơn money

 Nguyễn Văn Mai, Vietnam Numismatics #3 (04-2018), p.3-8

-Truong Son coupons
+Truong Son coupons, first issue

 After the Geneva Agreement of 1954, the Americans manipulated the government of Prime Minister Ngô Đình Diệm, abandoning the consultations for a general election to reunify North and South Vietnam.